dan-maks/dare.io-pbl/Project7.md

 ![p7 27](https://user-images.githubusercontent.com/96151001/165141735-b408a474-6bfb-4787-9db8-bcee672ae84b.png)

-Note 1: Do not forget to open TCP port 80 on the Web Server.
+Note 1: Do not forget to open TCP port 80 on the Web Servers.

 Note 2: If you encounter 403 Error – check permissions to your /var/www/html folder and also disable SELinux